C.22 Procedures for Changes in Graduate Curricula

 In maintaining an up-to-date curriculum, it is sometimes necessary to introduce non-traditional and special credit courses on an experimental basis.
 These include courses of a topical or contemporary nature, the content of which may have widespread but only short-term appeal.
 Also included are courses which may require initial experimentation and development before inclusion as a regular part of the curriculum.

 The Provost’s Office serves as the administrative vehicle for experimental and special courses.
-Approval of experimental and special graduate courses is by a committee including the provost, the dean of the college involved, and the director of Graduate Studies.
-For courses which logically do not fall under any of the established colleges, the director of Graduate Studies will serve as college dean.
+Approval of experimental and special graduate courses is by a committee including the provost, the dean of the college involved, and the Dean, School of Graduate Studies.
+For courses which logically do not fall under any of the established colleges, the Dean, School of Graduate Studies will serve as college dean.
 Procedural steps to be followed in approving an experimental or special graduate course include the following:

 1. The proposal for an experimental or special graduate course is presented as a petition to the dean or the department chair with responsibility for the discipline or disciplines involved in the course.
 The petition format is the same as for introducing new courses as a regular part of the curriculum.